-Residents must check out with their Resident Director at the end of each semester or if they withdraw during a semester.
+Residents must check out of their room and turn in key to their Resident Director at the end of each semester or if they withdraw during a semester.
 Students will be permitted to leave personal property in their rooms between fall and spring semesters at their own risk.
 The College will assume no responsibility for lost or stolen items.
-Students attending summer sessions also will be permitted to leave personal items in their rooms between spring and summer semesters, again at their own risk.
+Students attending summer sessions also will be permitted to leave personal items in their rooms between spring and summer semester, again at their own risk.
 Students not attending summer sessions will not be permitted to leave personal belongings between spring and fall semesters.
+At the closure of each semester or between summer and fall semesters, students must turn in their key to their Resident Director.

-All personal property left in a student's room that is no longer in attendance will be boxed, marked with the student's name, and stored on the campus for a maximum of 45 days.
+All personal property left by a student no longer in attendance will be boxed, marked with the student's name, and stored on the campus for a maximum of 45 days.
 A letter will be sent to the student's permanent address notifying the student that the items will be disposed of if the student fails to claim the items.
 The College will assume no responsibility for these items.